Brendon Bolton: Return to Hawthorn

 Following the conclusion of the 2019 season, Bolton returned to Hawthorn to serve as the club's director of coaching under senior coach Clarkson.
 Bolton would remain in the role until the end of 2020, when he took up an assistant coaching position in the midfield in 2021.
 At the end of the 2021 season, Alastair Clarkson was replaced as senior coach of Hawthorn by Sam Mitchell.

 Collingwood

 Fellow Hawthorn Football Club assistant coach Craig McRae was appointed the senior coach of the Collingwood Football Club.
 Bolton then departed Hawthorn to join McRae at Collingwood.
-Bolton serves as Director of Coaching and as an assistant coach in the midfield position under senior coach McRae at Collingwood Football Club.
+Bolton served as Director of Coaching and as an assistant coach in the midfield position under senior coach McRae at Collingwood Football Club.
+At the end of the 2024 season, Bolton left the Collingwood Football Club.

+St Kilda

+At the end of the 2024 season on October 15 2024, Bolton joined St Kilda as an assistant coach under senior coach Ross Lyon.